tim-js/timjs-workshop-01-javascript-citizens/README.md

 #JavaScript Fundamentals Workshop

-Welcome to the first JavaScript workshop, organized by tim.js.
+Welcome to the first JavaScript workshop, organized by [tim.js][timjs].
+We will cover some fundamental concepts of ES5, and also touch some new features added in ES6.
+Here is a summary:

+* (very) short history
+* primitives
+* arrays
+* objects
+* functions
+* value vs. reference
+* scope, hoisting & TDZ
+* closures
+* strict mode
+* _this_ context
+* typeof vs instanceof vs [Class]
+* iterating Arrays & Objects
+* prototypes

 ## Prerequisites